Wouter J. Hanegraaff

 As the decade continued and my experience with the study of Western esotericism matured, I began to feel a need to formulate my ideas about them in some kind of synthesis.
 I had been studying these traditions for more than two decades and could no longer doubt their enormous complexity and historical importance.
 Why was it that all this fascinating material had been marginalised by academia, rejected and discredited as unworthy of attention, or ridiculed as irrational nonsense?
 This had in fact been my original question, and I finally tried to answer it in a large monograph published in 2012: Esotericism and the Academy: Rejected Knowledge in Western Culture (Cambridge University Press).
 Few reviewers seem to have noticed that its true topic is not really esotericism but "Western Culture" - which (as I argue) has defined and keeps defining its very identity by means of rejecting its reified "others," demonising them under such pejorative labels as "magic," "the occult," "irrationality," or "superstition."
 If our perception of these traditions is deeply misleading and incorrect, a product of simple ignorance, while the way in which Western culture understands itself is based on rejecting false stereotypes, this means that we must re-invent ourselves from scratch.
 In my current work, this larger agenda has moved increasingly to centre stage.
 Once I had clarified by own thinking about esotericism as "rejected knowledge," it proved relatively easy to write a follow-up volume for the general market: this one came out a year later, as Western Esotericism: A Guide for the Perplexed (Bloomsbury 2013).

 In 2019, our Amsterdam centre for History of Hermetic Philosophy and Related Currents (HHP) celebrated its 20-year anniversary, coinciding with the 7th biannual conference of the ESSWE.
 At the 10-year anniversary we had already published a modest memorial volume: Hermes in the Academy (Amsterdam University Press 2009, edited together with Joyce Pijnenburg).
 We now brought out a larger volume designed to address various stereotypes and misconceptions about the field: Hermes Explains (Amsterdam University Press 2019, edited together with Peter J. Forshaw and Marco Pasi).
 This anniversary-cum-conference felt like the completion of a twenty-year cycle, and the opening of a new one.
-Over the course of the years, I have come to be more and more interested in consciousness and alterations of consciousness, as I believe they are central to what revealed or salvational "knowledge" (gnosis) means in the context of Western esotericism; so this focus will play a key role in my upcoming monograph Hermetic Spirituality and the Historical Imagination: Altered States of Knowledge in Late Antiquity (Cambridge University Press 2022).
+Over the course of the years, I have come to be more and more interested in consciousness and alterations of consciousness, as I believe they are central to what revealed or salvational "knowledge" (gnosis) means in the context of Western esotericism; so this focus plays a key role in my most recent monograph Hermetic Spirituality and the Historical Imagination: Altered States of Knowledge in Late Antiquity (Cambridge University Press 2022).

 In recent years I have become concerned more and more deeply about (for lack of a less dramatic formulation) the future of Western culture.
 I grew up and reached maturity at a time when most academics took the progress of civilisation for granted; and while working to establish a new field of research, I never doubted that the Humanities in which I had been trained would always be there to provide a wider intellectual context.
 In the wake of the financial crisis of 2008 and the political turmoil of recent years, I have begun to doubt these assumptions.
 The culture I used to take for granted and all the values on which it was based are in rapid decline, and it is entirely possible that the Humanities will either not survive at all or will be mutated beyond recognition.
 It is against this background that I hope to write a book for the general market about Western culture.
 The central argument will be that if we truly take seriously everything that used to be marginalised or discredited as not "truly" part of Western culture, the result must be a completely new and much more truthful narrative about what the history of that culture I care about is (or should be) all about.